Weight Gain Calculator

 • 3,000 calories for the other two days.

-This approach not only provides flexibility in the diet but also allows for planned overeating on special occasions without derailing progress.
+This approach provides flexibility in the diet and allows for planned overeating on special occasions without derailing progress.
 By consuming fewer calories on low-calorie days, a person can balance out the excess calories consumed on high-calorie days.

 When implementing zigzag calorie cycling for weight gain, it’s essential to ensure that the high-calorie days provide enough calories to support muscle growth and recovery.